smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 *  Comparison operators test whether two expressions are the same.
 Comparison operators can be used on all expressions except expressions of the `text`, `ntext`, or `image` data types.

-*  The `IS [NOT] DISTINCT FROM` operator is relatively new feature being added to the various database systems.
+*  The `IS [NOT] DISTINCT FROM` operator is a relatively new feature being added to the various database systems.
 I have set it to NULL as I have not been able to find any vendor documentation that categorizes this operator as logical or a comparison.

 --------------------------------------------------------------------------------
 We will be using the following tables that contain types of fruits and their quantity.